PRECIOUS-Palladium retraces after breaching $1,550; gold awaits Fed

 “As long as geopolitical risks, concerns over plateauing global growth and speculation over the Fed taking a pause on rate hikes remain key themes, gold is insulated from extreme downside shocks,” Lukman Otunuga, research analyst at FXTM, said in a note.

-Elsewhere, silver fell 0.2 percent to $15.86 per ounce, while platinum was down 0.4 percent at $845.50, retracing from $857.50, its highest since early November.
-(Reporting by Arijit Bose and K. Sathya Narayanan in Bengaluru; Editing by Mark Potter)
+Silver fell 0.2 percent to $15.86 per ounce, while platinum was up 0.2 percent to $850.34, having touched $857.50, its highest since early November.
+(Reporting by Arijit Bose and K. Sathya Narayanan in Bengaluru; Editing by Mark Potter and Jane Merriman)